 2. Gobble up Social Media Marketing

-Most social media platforms are also video-friendly.
+Most social media platforms (and especially TikTok) are also video-friendly.
 They can be a great place to post videos of a store, videos showing pre-sale walkthrough, or show employees explaining some of the deals and specials they are offering during the holidays.